lsst-dm/dmtn-218/index.rst

 --------------

 The primary publication location for Docker containers is DockerHub at hub.docker.com.
-Secondary publication to Google Artifact Registry at GCP is in development.
+Containers are published using credentials stored in the "dockerhub-sqreadmin" Jenkins secret.
-Several containers are published to DockerHub using credentials stored in the "dockerhub-sqreadmin" Jenkins secret.
+The same containers are published to Google Artifact Registry at GCP using credentials stored in the "google_archive_registry_sa" Jenkins secret.

 GitHub
 ------